LeiaInc/devops-secrets-actions/README.md

 # devops-actions
-This repo is destined to DevOps Teams Github custom Actions
+This can export every secrets from AWS Secrets Manager to environment variables to github actions

 # Parameters:
  - secrets: JSON ARRAY from secrets names from AWS Secret Manager.
 Ex: `'["LEIA_LOFT_PROD","LEIA_FLIX_PROD"]'`